Carlos Pereyra (writer)

 Carlos Hilario Pereyra Gómez (1871–1942) was a Mexican lawyer, diplomat, writer and historian.
-His background was highly influenced by late 19th century positivism, so this influence is denoted in his works.
-He was also a Hispanist, defender of the historical and cultural legacy of Spain in Spanish America and critic of the American Interventionism policy in Latin America.
+His background was highly influenced by late 19th-century positivism, so this influence is denoted in his works.
+He was also a Hispanist, a defender of the historical and cultural legacy of Spain in Spanish America, and a critic of American interventionism in Latin America.

 Lawyer and columnist

 Pereyra was born in Saltillo, Coahuila, in 1871, the son of Miguel Pereyra Bosque and María de Jesús Gómez Méndez.
 As a lawyer, he was an ex officio defender in Mexico City, agent of Ministerio Público and member of the state treasury commission of Coahuila.

 He directed the newspaper El Espectador in the city of Monterrey, collaborated in the newspaper El Norte of Chihuahua, as well as in the Positive Revista magazine, El Imparcial 'and El Mundo Ilustrado in Mexico City.
 Due to his positivist ideology he collaborated with Justo Sierra, but he was ideologically contrary to Francisco Bulnes.